 What is the dream exploration you haven’t done…yet?

 I’ve always dreamt of exploring Russia’s Kamchatka Peninsula.
-I haven’t been yet, but will be working on a Lindblad voyage to this destination in July!
+I haven’t been yet, but hope to get there eventually on a Lindblad voyage.

 What’s your advice for the next generation of women explorers?